The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: Background and notation

+Here \(\mathds{1}_{\{\mathcal{E}\}}\) denotes the indicator function of the event \(\mathcal{E}\).
 A point set with a star discrepancy of $\mathcal{O}(N^{-1}(\log N)^{d-1})$ is referred to as a low-discrepancy point set.
 Commonly used low-discrepancy point sets include Sobol' point sets, Faure point sets, and others.
-The classical Koksma-Hlawka (K-H) inequality provides an error bound on the integration error:
+The classical Koksma-Hlawka inequality provides an error bound on the integration error:

-where $V_{\mathrm{HK}}(f)$ denotes the variation of $f$ in the sense of Hardy and Krause.
-For its definition and properties, we refer to \cite{owen2005hk}.
-A function $f$ is said to be of bounded variation in the sense of Hardy and Krause ($\mathrm{BVHK}$) if $V_{\mathrm{HK}}(f)$ is finite.
-To facilitate error estimation, RQMC is commonly used.
-Typical randomization methods include random shifts \cite{cranley1976}, digital shifts \cite{owenqmc} and scrambling \cite{owen1995}.
+where \(V_{\mathrm{HK}}(h)\) denotes the variation of \(h\) in the sense of Hardy and Krause.
+A function \(h\) is said to be of bounded variation in the sense of Hardy and Krause (BVHK) if \(V_{\mathrm{HK}}(h)<\infty\).
+For completeness, we recall the definition of \(V_{\mathrm{HK}}(h)\); see Owen~\cite{owen2005hk} for further details.